A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

-\textbf{Performance comparisons:} We measure model performance using the root mean square error (RMSE) and {overall training time.} Each model is evaluated on a modified version of the test set.
-Specifically, for each data point $\vx=(\va, b)$ in the test set, the feature vector $\va$ is perturbed according to $\va+\upsilon \boldsymbol{\omega}\|\va\|_2$, where $\upsilon = 2$ and $\boldsymbol{\omega} \sim [\text{Laplace}(0,1)]^{q}$~\cite{goodfellow2016deep}.
-For each random seed, we select the best learning rate $\alpha$ for SSPG and GDMax based on the lowest RMSE.
-For SDRO, we report results corresponding to the best-performing parameters $\alpha$, $\lambda$ and $\eta$.
-Finally, we report the mean value and standard deviation of RMSE and training time across five distinct random seeds for all compared methods, as shown in Table~\ref{tab:algorithms2}.
+\textbf{Performance comparisons:} We measure model performance using the root mean square error (RMSE).
+Each model is evaluated on a modified version of the test set.
+Specifically, for each data point $\vx=(\va, b)$ in the test set, the feature vector $\va$ is perturbed according to $\va+\upsilon \boldsymbol{\omega}\|\va\|_2$, where $\upsilon = 2$ and $\boldsymbol{\omega} \sim [\text{Laplace}(0,1)]^{q}$~\citep{goodfellow2016deep}, where Laplace represents the Laplace distribution. {For each candidate learning rate, we run 5 random seeds and determine the best learning rate $\alpha$ for SSPG and GDMax based on the average RMSE.
+Additionally, for SDRO, we select the best-performing $\alpha$ using the same criterion, while the best $\lambda$ and $\eta$ are determined per seed.} Finally, we report the mean value and standard deviation of RMSE and training time across compared methods, as shown in Table~\ref{tab:algorithms2}.

 From this table, we observe that SSPG achieves the lowest RMSE on two of the three datasets while also exhibiting smaller standard deviations, indicating superior error minimization and robust performance.
 SDRO, although it achieves the best performance on the \verb|MG| dataset, requires significantly longer runtime, limiting its practical advantage.
 Overall, SSPG is an effective method for minimizing prediction errors and ensuring consistent performance, rendering it a good choice for robust regression tasks across diverse data environments.